Nobody Wants to Be Lonely

 "Nobody Wants to Be Lonely" is a song by Puerto Rican singer Ricky Martin from his sixth studio album, Sound Loaded (2000).
 Martin re-recorded the song along with American singer Christina Aguilera in December 2000.
 The album version was written by Desmond Child, Victoria Shaw, and Gary Burr and produced by Child; the duet received additional production from Walter Afanasieff.
 The duet was released by Columbia Records on January 16, 2001, as the second single from the album.
 A mid-tempo pop song and power ballad with elements of flamenco and Latin music, it is about heartbreak and longing.

 "Nobody Wants to Be Lonely" received widely positive reviews from music critics, who complimented the singers' vocals.
 The song was listed among the Greatest Love Songs by VH1.
 It was nominated for Best Pop Collaboration with Vocals at the 44th Annual Grammy Awards, losing the award to Aguilera's other contender, "Lady Marmalade".
 The song was commercially successful, peaking at number one in Hungary, New Zealand, and Romania while topping Poland's airplay chart and Croatia's foreign song chart.
 It also reached the top five in Italy, Germany, Spain, and the United Kingdom, among others.
 In Australia and Canada, it became a top-10 hit.
 The song has received several certifications, including silver in the UK.

-A Spanish-language solo version of the song, entitled "Sólo Quiero Amarte", penned by Martin and percussionist Danny Lopez, was recorded by the former and released in the United States.
+A Spanish-language solo version of the song, entitled "Sólo Quiero Amarte", penned by Martin and percussionist Danny López, was recorded by the former and released in the United States.
 This version reached the summit of the Billboard Hot Latin Tracks, Latin Pop Airplay, and Tropical/Salsa Airplay charts in the United States.
 To promote the English version of the song, Martin and Aguilera performed it on several television programs and award shows, such as the 2001 World Music Awards.
 The accompanying music videos for the duet and Spanish versions were directed by American director Wayne Isham and filmed in Florida.
 Several contestants on various music talent shows have covered the song.